Skip to content

 Interviewing can make you as nervous as the person you are interviewing.

-The Direct Payment Support Service can provide this information sheet in an alternative format upon request.
+The Direct Payment Support Service can provide this information in an alternative format upon request.

 A job description is a list of tasks that you would like your personal assistant to do.
 A person specification is a list of the skills experience and personal qualities that you would like your Personal Assistant to have.